 Persian Lyric was Athol Mulley’s second and last winner in the A.J.C.
 Derby.
 While his career continued for many years, disqualifications together with riding contracts overseas conspired to deny him another win in Randwick’s great race.
-Nonetheless, he continued to provide colourful copy for racing journalists.
+Nonetheless, he continued to provide some very colourful copy for racing journalists.
 Whether it was the occasion that he arrived at Hawkesbury when the races were on at Kembla Grange or the numerous instances when he accepted two and sometimes three mounts in the same race, he was never long out of the sporting headlines.
-His occasional fist fights in the jockeys’ room with George Moore, most notably after the running of the 1968 Frank Underwood Cup, enlivened proceedings on otherwise slow afternoons.
-The rivalry between Mulley and Moore dated as far back as June 1944 and a protest at Randwick that Moore lodged against Mulley in a three-year-old handicap.
+Sadly, there were two reasons for these misconstructions, of which the public was unaware.
+Firstly, Mulley was a man who didn’t like saying ‘no’; and secondly, he was profoundly deaf in one ear.
+Yet there was nothing to misconstrue about his occasional fistfights with George Moore.
+As professional rivals, the two didn’t really like each other.
+Perhaps their most notable donnybrook came after the running of the 1968 Frank Underwood Cup, although on many an otherwise slow Wednesday or Saturday afternoon their clashes enlivened proceedings in the jockeys’ room.
+The rivalry between Mulley and Moore dated as far back as June 1944 and a protest at Randwick that Moore lodged against Mulley for a three-year-old handicap.
 The stewards decided that Mulley should keep the race, which didn’t placate George.

 If Persian Lyric fell short of being a champion, history would confirm that in Wenona Girl and Sky High, the 1960 A.J.C.
 Derby field boasted two racehorses that fully deserved that accolade, albeit at distances shorter than the mile-and-a-half.
 In her three starts immediately after the Derby, Wenona Girl won the A.J.C.
 Flight Stakes, V.A.T.C.
 One Thousand Guineas and V.R.C.
 Wakeful Stakes before again failing over the longer journey of the Oaks at Flemington.
 In the autumn of her three-year-old season against moderate opposition she did finally manage the mile-and-a-half to win the Adrian Knox Stakes at Randwick.
 Wenona Girl continued to race at her best up to and including her sixth season – a year in which at Flemington she set a race record in winning the George Adams Handicap and a course record in the Lightning Stakes.
 Always an imposing individual, Wenona Girl won the grand championship award for thoroughbreds when she was exhibited at the 1963 Sydney Royal Easter Show.
 When retired at the conclusion of the 1964 A.J.C.
 Autumn Meeting after winning the All-Aged Stakes at her final appearance, her record stood at 27 wins from 68 starts at distances ranging from 4 ½ to 12 furlongs; her stake earnings of £70,825 established a new Australian record for mares, almost doubling the previous marks set by Flight and Evening Peal.
 Wenona Girl continued to make the headlines even in the breeding paddock.